OCHA-DAP/hdx-python-scraper/doc/main.md

 Population data is treated as a special class of data.
 By default, configurable and custom scrapers detect population data by looking for the output HXL hashtag `#population` and add it to a dictionary `population_lookup` that is a variable of the `BaseScraper` class and hence accessible to all scrapers.
+For most data, the admin names will be taken from the data.
+For top level data, the admin name is taken from the level name unless `population_key` is defined in which case the value in there will be used instead.

 For configurable scrapers where columns are evaluated (rather than assigned), it is possible to use `#population` and the appropriate population value for the